johan-bolmsjo/speak/doc/speak-spec.md

 Packages
 --------

 Each *Speak* source file must belong to a package.
 A type can be referenced by another package by prefixing the message field type with "packagename.".
 There is no import statement as the referenced package name is available in the type reference.
-Circular imports are not allowed.
-I.e. package *A* must not reference types in package *B* while package *B* reference types in package *A*.
+Package dependencies must form a DAG.

     PackageDef = "package" Identifier NewLine .